Fully Automatic In-Situ Reconfiguration of RF Photonic Filters in a CMOS-Compatible Silicon Photonic Process: Experimental Results

 \section{Experimental Results}

-To demonstrate the functionality and efficacy of the proposed reconfiguration algorithm, we present a $2^{nd}$-order Butterworth filter with $\sim$30dB rejection, insertion loss (IL) of 2.2 dB, and the 3dB bandwidth (BW) of 3 GHz around 1550nm wavelength.
-A laser output at C-band (1550nm) was coupled in and out of the PIC using fiber array that is automatically aligned to the on-chip grating couplers.
-The corresponding filter coefficients generated by the APD filter synthesis algorithm are presented in \textbf{Table \ref{tab:filter_coefficients}}.
+To demonstrate the functionality and efficacy of the proposed reconfiguration algorithm, the $2^{nd}$-order Butterworth filter was experimentally reconfigured using the coefficients from \textbf{Table \ref{tab:filter_coefficients}}.
+This filter is intended for $\sim$30dB out-of-band rejection, an insertion loss (IL) of 2.2 dB, and the 3dB bandwidth (BW) of 3 GHz at 1550nm wavelength.
+The 1550nm CW laser and input/outputs were coupled into the PIC using a 4-channel polarization maintaining fiber array.
+The fiber array was automatically aligned to the on-chip GCs.

 The experimentally measured response of the filter at different stages of reconfiguration is illustrated in \textbf{Fig. \ref{fig:filter_tuning_steps}}.
-Here, the grating coupler passband losses are de-embedded from the filter response.
+The observed GC response exhibited $\sim$0.8dB ripple in the passband response, and the passband GC losses were de-embedded from the filter response.
 Unlike \cite{choo2018automatic}, here in this work, as soon as the Q-PS and/or B-C microheater is tuned, the previously locked UR $\&$ LR rings get de-tuned due to thermal crosstalk and the center frequency of the filter shifts from its intended $\lambda_c$ (in this case, $\lambda_c$ = 1550 nm) as demonstrated in\textbf{ Fig. \ref{fig:filter_tuning_steps}}(d) and (e).
 Therefore, several iterations are required for automatic tuning of the filter.